BurnOutTrader/fund-forge/README.md

 Take a quick look at [strategy features here](./ff_strategies/README.md).

 I will create a YouTube video on setting up the platform for development purposes in the near future.

+There are event driven handlers and a buffering system for maintaining speed and consistency from back testing to live trading.

+There is an Option for using a buffered or unbuffered engine in backtesting and live trading, the backtesting engines are designed to mimic the live trading engines, in the unbuffered version events are forwarded to the strategy receiver as soon as they occur.
+In the buffered version events are buffered for X Duration and forwarded as a `StrategyEventBuffer`.
+The strategy will choose which engine to use depending on the initializing parameter `buffering_duration: Option<Duration>`.

 The strategy engine will be started in the background depending on the StrategyMode.
 The strategy can be shared between threads and maintain full functionality, allowing the strategy logic to be delegated between custom user functions and use async architectures.